 As a boy I spent most of my summers at my grandmother's beach house in Staten Island, mainly with my aunt and uncle (and two older sisters), who took over the house for the summer.
-Although he rarely went into the city, my uncle occasionally would snare a couple of tickets to a Yankees' game and off we'd go to see some of the greatest players of the era: Mickey Mantle, Yogi Berra, Elston Howard, and Whitey Ford.
+Although he rarely went into the city, my uncle occasionally would snag a couple of tickets to a Yankees' game and off we'd go in his canary-yellow Chrysler Imperial to see some of the greatest players of the era: Mickey Mantle, Yogi Berra, Elston Howard, and Whitey Ford, among others.

 That was the start of my fascination with baseball, and with one of the greatest franchises in the major leagues.
 Fast forward several decades and I've revisited the franchise, but with a focus on how they started.
 It's a fascinating journey—from Baltimore to upper Manhattan and eventually to the Bronx.
 To tell the full story, I focus as much on the owners and managers as I do the early Yankee players.
 And, of course, like today, it's all about politics, money, and influence (not to mention backstabbing and conniving).